richafnu/Viva/Viva/glint/reports/broader-team-insights.md

 There are two levels of reporting access in Viva Glint:

 - **Live access**: Reporting access is readily available, in real time, as surveys are completed.
-Admins always have *live* access and can't be included in *phased* access rollout.
+Admins always have *Live* access and can't be included in *Phased* access rollout.
 - **Phased access**:  Recommended for managers and HRBPs (Human Resources Business Partners) for action planning, tracking, and reviewing feedback results for completed surveys. *Phased* access excludes this role group from real-time, live survey results. *Phased* access is configured at the program level but occurs at the cycle level.

 [Read more about Live vs Phased access](/../../viva/glint/reports/broader-team-insights).

 > [!TIP]
 >Set a calendar reminder to grant Phased access to leaders who have Live access permission only.
+>
 ## How turnover affects what Broader Team Insights results display

 Turnover within roles is inevitable.
 For this reason, as with action taking, we recommend that either HR or the next level up manager exports all feedback results to save and share offline as needed.

 *A manager’s feedback won't transfer to a new manager that fills that position*.
-Feedback is specific to a manager at the time the survey is taken; survey results happen point-in-time, hence, only reflect results (if any) for the current manager in that position.
+Feedback is specific to a manager at the time the survey is taken.
+Survey results are point-in-time and only reflect results of the manager in that position at that time.

 ## Change access once User Roles are set